Kalevi Keskstaadion

 Kalevi Keskstaadion is a multi-purpose stadium in Tallinn, Estonia.
-Opened in 1955 and having a capacity of 12,000, it is the traditional venue of the Estonian Dance Festivals and the home ground of JK Tallinna Kalev.
+Opened in 1955 and having a capacity of 12,000, it is the traditional venue of the Estonian Dance Festival and the former home ground of JK Tallinna Kalev.
 The address of the stadium is Staadioni 8, 10132 Tallinn.

 Since 1955, all of the Estonian Dance Festivals have been held there.